Loading…

 Principal Developer Advocate, Loft Labs

 Saiyam is working as Principal Developer Advocate at Loft Labs.
-He is the founder of Kubesimplify, focusing on simplifying cloud-native and Kubernetes technologies.
-Previously at Civo, Walmart Labs, Oracle, and HP, Saiyam has worked on many facets of Kubernetes, including machine...
+He is the founder of Kubesimplify and BuildSafe.
+Previously at Civo, Walmart Labs, Oracle, and HP, Saiyam has worked on many facets of Kubernetes.When not coding, Saiyam contributes to the community by writing blogs and...
 Read More →

 avatar for Saloni Narang